 In recent years, many countries have reviewed and revised their financial regulation structures and approaches to supervision.
 New regulators have been set up both nationally and internationally.
 Supervision has become more intensive and intrusive, with increasing focus on financial stability, critical economic functions and resolution.
-The work of prudential supervisors has moved from point in time to more forward-looking assessments.
-This seminar will cover new and developing approaches to supervision, including day-to-day supervisory actions, intervention strategies, and enforcement.
+The work of prudential supervisors has moved from point in time to more forward looking assessments.
+This seminar will cover new and developing approaches to supervision, including day to day supervisory actions, intervention strategies, and enforcement.

-- the 'twin peaks' approach to financial regulation; - a judgement based approach to prudential supervision; - forward-looking supervisory tools including stress testing and business model analysis; - regulating and supervising corporate governance in banks and insurers; and - data analysis to support supervision.
+- the 'twin peaks' approach to financial regulation; - a judgement based approach to prudential supervision; - forward-looking supervisory tools including stress testing and business model analysis; - Regulating and supervising corporate governance; and - Data analysis to support supervision.